-A lunar cycler has reached its furthest orbital point from the Earth--the apogee--and is rounding the far side of the Moon to begin its fall back toward Earth.
+In this speculative illustration a lunar cycler has reached its furthest orbital point from the Earth--the apogee--and is rounding the far side of the Moon to begin its fall back toward Earth.
 At apogee the lunar cycler is about 300 thousand miles from the Earth and 50 thousand miles beyond the orbit of the Moon (further from Earth than any human has ventured yet).

 If frequent manned trips to the Moon become a reality, the earlier "throw-away" technologies of the Apollo lunar missions will be impractical for the long term.
 More efficient and reusable systems will need to be developed in order to minimize the labor and resources required for these extraordinary voyages.